jbtrystram/devconf24-coreos-workshop/README.md

 Make sure to open the [butane specification](https://coreos.github.io/butane/specs/), you will probably need it later in this workshop !

 You should think about coreOS like a container.
 If you want a change, update the config and re-provision the node.
-Doing ad-hoc changes works, but changing the butane/ignition config is easier to track, and always reproducable !
+Doing ad-hoc changes works, but changing the butane/ignition config is easier to track, and always reproducible !

 ## 3 - Write a quadlet to run containers